amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 ## Installation

-As simple as adding the following lines to he top of your Wordpress `function.php` file.
+As simple as adding the following lines to the top of your Wordpress `function.php` file.

 ```
 <?php